gabrieldansereau/ms_downscaling_metawebs/README.md

 ability to answer questions in many biomes and over broad spatial extents [@Poisot2021GloKno].
 Moreover, global network monitoring is insufficient to properly describe and understand how ecosystems are reacting to global change [@Windsor2023UsiEco].
-As a result, there have been repeated calls for globally distributed interaction and network data and repeated sampling in time and space [@Baiser2019EcoRul; @Mestre2022DisFoo; @Windsor2023UsiEco].
-Approaches to predict species interactions [e.g., @Morales-Castilla2015InfBio;
+Approaches to predict species interactions [e.g.,
-@Desjardins-Proulx2017EcoInt] are increasingly used as an alternative to determine potential interactions and can handle limited data to circumvent data scarcity [@Strydom2021RoaPre], but are rarely used to make explicitly spatial predictions.
-Given limited resources, sampling can be optimized to assess targeted network properties [e.g., @McLeod2021SamAsy]; yet, doing this across whole networks and various taxa over broad spatial scales remains a challenge.
+@Morales-Castilla2015InfBio; @Desjardins-Proulx2017EcoInt] are increasingly used
+as an alternative to determine potential interactions and can handle limited data to circumvent data scarcity [@Strydom2021RoaPre], but are rarely used to make explicitly spatial predictions.
+As a result, there have been repeated calls for globally distributed interaction and network data and repeated sampling in time and space [@Mestre2022DisFoo; @Windsor2023UsiEco], which will help understand the macroecological variations of food webs [@Baiser2019EcoRul].
+==(Tim: transition to metaweb concept)==

 The metaweb is an increasingly used concept to address the issue of data scarcity, and it further holds potential to analyse networks at large spatial